-Parking is located on the west, north, and east sides of the building.
+Parking is located adjacent to the Tire and Lube Express.
 Parking is designed in accordance with City standards, to include interior parking lot landscaping.
-The parking lot landscaping, in addition to landscape buffers provided at the periphery of the site, will eliminate any adverse impacts on surrounding properties.
+The parking lot landscaping, in addition to landscape buffers provided at the periphery of the site, will eliminate any adverse impacts on the surrounding properties.